pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

   schedule a pod on (as well as allocate resources from its `NodeResourceSlice` in the process).

-* Once a node is chosen and a workload is sent to it, DRA drivers are responsible for injecting any allocated resources into the Pod, according to the resource choices made by the scheduler.
+* Once a node is chosen and the allocation decisions made, the scheduler will store the result in the API server as well as update its in-memory model of available resources.
+DRA drivers are responsible for using this allocation result to inject any allocated resource into the Pod, according to the resource choices made by the scheduler.
 This includes applying any configuration information attached to the vendor-specific claim parameters object used in the request.